TB-DevAcc/WebScraper-AZLyrics/README.md

 ## :pray: Acknowledgments

-[CoderSchool](https://www.coderschool.vn/en/) for their help, support & mentorship Titlephoto by [Soonios Pro](https://www.pexels.com/@sooniospro) from Pexels Website Main Image by [Andrea Piacquadio](https://www.pexels.com/@olly) from Pexels
+[CoderSchool](https://www.coderschool.vn/en/) for their help, support & mentorship <br>
+Titlephoto by [Soonios Pro](https://www.pexels.com/@sooniospro) from Pexels <br>
+Website Main Image by [Andrea Piacquadio](https://www.pexels.com/@olly) from Pexels <br>

 ## 📝 License

 All lyrics are property and copyright of their owners.
-All lyrics provided for educational purposes and personal use only.
-All lyrics displayed are taken from [AZlyrics](https://www.Azlyrics.com)® and are not included within the MIT license. <br>
+All lyrics provided for educational purposes and personal use only. <br> All lyrics displayed are taken from [AZlyrics](https://www.Azlyrics.com)® and are not included within the MIT license. <br>
 Copyright © 2020 [Tobias Becher](https://github.com/TB-DevAcc). <br/>
 This project is [MIT](https://github.com/kefranabg/readme-md-generator/blob/master/LICENSE) licensed.